the-difference-engine/ksf/README.md

    postgres=# ALTER ROLE postgres WITH PASSWORD 'postgres';
    ```

+### Migrations, Dependencies & Start Back End

 You should now be in the root of the project.
-We will start the backend first.
-So lets head to the backend directory
+We will start the back end first.
+So lets head to the back end directory

 ```
   cd packages